AltBeacon/spec/README.md

 The AltBeacon advertisement is made up of a 1-byte length field, 1-byte type field and two-byte company identifier, as prescribed by the Manufacturer Specific Advertising Data structure format, followed by 24 additional bytes containing the beacon advertisement data.

+![Exploded View](./altbeacon-spec-exploded-view.png)

 See the AltBeacon Protocol Data and AltBeacon Protocol Fields as described below for information on the specific fields, their descriptions and accepted values.

-![Exploded View](./altbeacon-spec-exploded-view.png)

-See the AltBeacon Protocol Data and AltBeacon Protocol Fields as described below for information on the specific fields, their descriptions and accepted values.!

 ## AltBeacon Protocol Diagram